cgiiitd/InGene/README.md

 Find relevant genes from tSNE and UMAP projections of scRNA-seq  data

 ---
-title: "InGene Tutorial"
+"InGene Tutorial (R)"
-output: html_document
 ---

 ```{r setup, include=FALSE}
 knitr::opts_chunk$set(echo = TRUE)
 ```
-## R Markdown

-The first step is to load the dataset.
-Here we are loading the Darmanis dataset, which contains neurons, astrocytes and oligodendrocytes cells after the cell types were filtered out.
+## The first step is to load the dataset.
+Here we are loading the Darmanis dataset,
+## which contains neurons, astrocytes and oligodendrocytes cells after the cell types were filtered out.
 There are 227 cells left.
 The data set can be accessed inside the data folder

 ```{r}